German Center for Cardiovascular Research

 The targeted funding of patient-oriented research

 The DZHK promotes long-term studies by research groups through its DHZK professorships.
-DZHK Professor is currently a research group leader at the MDC, where he and his team are investigating the mechanisms of angiogenesis – the formation of blood vessels.
+DZHK Professor Holger Gerhardt is currently a research group leader at the Max Delbrück Center, where he and his team are investigating the mechanisms of angiogenesis – the formation of blood vessels.
 This process is disrupted by certain diseases, such as cancer and diabetic retinopathy.

 A central aspect of the DZHK’s work is to facilitate cooperation between its member institutions.
-The MDC is particularly active in preclinical research and a sought-after partner in this respect.
-The MDC also shares its scientific expertise, technology, and facilities with DZHK partners at other sites as part of collaborative projects.
-These project partners rely on the MDC’s expertise in the generation of disease models and the high-throughput analysis of samples (genomics and proteomics).
+The Max Delbrück Center is particularly active in preclinical research and a sought-after partner in this respect.
+The Max Delbrück Center also shares its scientific expertise, technology, and facilities with DZHK partners at other sites as part of collaborative projects.
+These project partners rely on the expertise of the Max Delbrück Center in the generation of disease models and the high-throughput analysis of samples (genomics and proteomics).

 The DZHK General Assembly elects some outstanding researchers to "Principle Investigators" (PI).
 These scientists meet regularly and discuss strategies such as research priorities of their DZHK institution.
 The status "DZHK-PI" is effective for five years and can be extended.

 The DZHK receives its funding from the German Ministry of Education and Research (BMBF) and from the individual German states.
-Since 2011, the MDC has been entrusted with managing these funds and allocating them to all DZHK member institutions and external partners.
+Since 2011, the Max Delbrück Center has been entrusted with managing these funds and allocating them to all DZHK member institutions and external partners.
 The federal portion is earmarked exclusively for the funding of projects and is allocated based on the conclusion of private-law funding contracts.

-The Department of „DHZK Funding Resources Management“ responsible for this task is located within the Administrative Directorate of the MDC.
+The Department of „DHZK Funding Resources Management“ responsible for this task is located within the Administrative Directorate of the Max Delbrück Center.